3mcloud/magellan-models/docs/configuration.md

 ### api_endpoint: `str`

 The `api_endpoint` attribute is a string that stores the API url that the Magellan models are associated with.
 The final slash ("/") in the url should be removed.
-The idea being that a GET call to `f"{conf.api_endpoint}/samples` should be the same as a GET list call to the samples resource url.
+The idea being that a GET call to `f"{conf.api_endpoint}/electronic_component` should be the same as a GET list call to the electronic_component resource url.

 This attribute will **almost always** need to be overwritten by a user.

 ### id_separator: `str`

 The `id_separator` attribute is a string value indicating the separator used in the paths for singular get requests.
-For example if I had a sample with id=123, I'd want to do a GET request to `{api_endpoint}/sample/123`.
-For a given openAPI spec, the path might actually be written as `{api_endpoint}/sample/{id_}` or `{api_endpoint}/sample/{identifier}` etc. The **id_separator should be a regex pattern** that is later nested by the openAPI parser into a larger regular expression to do route matching with.
+For example if I had a electronic component with id=123, I'd want to do a GET request to `{api_endpoint}/electronic_component/123`.
+For a given openAPI spec, the path might actually be written as `{api_endpoint}/electronic_component/{component_id}` or `{api_endpoint}/electronic_component/{identifier}` etc. The **id_separator should be a regex pattern** that is later nested by the openAPI parser into a larger regular expression to do route matching with.
 This lets you define a regex to support multiple ID separators as you'd like.
 By default this value is `"\{id_\}"`.

 ### function_naming_style: `str`